 ).
 The NSC setup is made to make easybuild able to use existing centrally built EasyBuild packages at NSC.
 However, note that NSC EasyBuild modules frequently uses different names than the standard ones, which means that you need to edit .eb

 files to point to the correct package names.
-(The reason NSC names differ is that we typically add an -nsc(number) suffix to versions to be able to upgrade builds without removing old versions, something that is necessary to not break existing compiled software when libraries are accessed using rpath.)
+(The reason NSC names differ is that we typically add an -nsc(number) (or -hpc) suffix to versions to be able to upgrade builds without removing old versions, something that is necessary to not break existing compiled software when libraries are accessed using rpath.)

 You can find prepared .eb